medianeuroscience/emfdscore/README.md

 _e-MFD_:
 - Five scores that denote the average presence of each moral foundation (columns ending with _p_)
-- Five scores that denote the upholding or violation of each moral foundation (columns ending with _sent_)
+- Five scores that denote the upholding (positive values) or violation (negative values) of each moral foundation (columns ending with _sent_)
 - The variance across the five moral foundation scores
 - The variance across the five sentiment scores
 - A ratio of detected moral words to non-moral words